Frequently Asked Questions

-- STOP SMOKING: Smoking has a significant influence on your outcome, including the chance of dying around the time of surgery.
-Everyone knows that smoking creates lung problems, but the unavoidable reality is that a history of smoking also leads to a 5-10 fold increase in the following risks: infection, heart attack, and even deep vein thrombosis (DVT) or pulmonary embolism (PE).
+- STOP SMOKING: Smoking has a significant influence on your surgical outcome, including the chance of dying around the time of surgery.
+Everyone knows that smoking causes lung problems, patients who smoke have a 5-10 fold increase in infections, impaired wound healing, heart attack, deep vein thrombosis (DVT), and pulmonary embolism (PE).

-- Lose weight before surgery: It appears that the heart and lungs, as well as other organs in the body, suffer the most from obesity.
-Great benefit comes from the loss of 5 to 10 percent of your excess weight, with more loss being even better.
-We also find that excess weight tends to come out of the abdomen first (likely the liver), so just a few pounds can make it much easier for your surgeon to perform the procedure.
+- Lose weight before surgery: The heart and lungs, as well as other organs in the body, are negatively affected by obesity.
+Losing just 5 to 10 percent of your excess weight will decrease stress on your body.
 WE WILL HELP YOU WITH THIS WEIGHT LOSS!

 - Exercise: Get your heart and lungs in the best possible shape by doing whatever physical activity you can tolerate.

-- Prepare Mentally: Try to approach the surgery as the beginning of a whole new life style.
+- Prepare Mentally: Consider your surgical journey as the beginning of a whole new lifestyle.
 If you approach surgery with education and determination to make the best of the opportunity, the chances of success are very high.
 Be ready for a change.

-- Attend a monthly support group - much can be learned from other patients who have been through the surgery.
+- Attend a support group - We offer monthly support groups and encourage patients to attend regularly.
+Much can be learned from other patients both in the pre-operative and post-operative phases.

 What can I do before the appointment to speed up the process of getting ready for surgery?

-- Contact your health insurance company to learn about their criteria to cover bariatric surgery.
+- Contact your health insurance company to learn about coverage of bariatric surgery.

-- Establish a relationship with a primary care physician, if you don't already have one.
-Work with that physician to get "caught up" on your routine health maintenance testing.
+- Establish a relationship with a primary care physician if you don't already have one.
+Work with your physician to get "caught up" on your health maintenance and routine testing.

-- Discuss the symptoms of obstructive sleep apnea with your primary care doctor and work to get this evaluated and treated.
+- Discuss the symptoms of obstructive sleep apnea with your primary care doctor and participate in testing or treatments recommended.